IowaDave/avr-dx/_posts/2024-05-06-evsys-blinking-without-thinking.md

 ### Definitions

-What does that mean?
-A:
+For the purposes of this article, a:

 * "**signal**" is just a voltage level, or a change in the level.
 Note that it specifies a *voltage*, saying nothing about any *current*.
 * "**route**" is a physical pathway, like a jumper wire but traced on the silicon, by which a signal arising in one place can be sensed in another, different place.
 * "**place**" refers to the peripherals built into the microcontroller, such as an I/O pin, a timer, or the analog-to-decimal converter (ADC).

-It means one can establish a circuit inside the microcontroller whereby a signal originating at one place can control an action at another.
+It means that, with just a bit of setup code, a program can establish a circuit inside the microcontroller whereby a signal originating in one peripheral can direct another to perform an action.

 ### How Does It Differ from an Interrupt?

-If you think about it, interrupts carry a signal from a peripheral to the CPU.
+Begin with similarity.
+Interrupts carry a signal from a peripheral to the CPU, which we may view here as a kind of peripheral.
 The CPU jumps right away to a block of code called an interrupt service routine (ISR).
-The code in an ISR certainly can control other parts of the device.
+The code in an ISR certainly can control any of many other peripherals in the device.

-In that way, an interrupt is a particular kind of event.
+In that way, an interrupt is a particular kind of event targeting a single peripheral, the CPU, with its broad scope of effect across the entire microcontroller.
+But there are some differences.

-The difference is that events can target other peripherals rather than the CPU.
-They route signals directly from one place to another, bypassing the CPU.
-The target peripheral can be configured to take a definite action upon receiving the event.
+* Events bypass the CPU.
+<br><br>
+Events travel to other peripherals rather than the CPU.
+In fact, one event can pass to more than one peripheral simultaneously.
+<br><br>
+A peripheral listening for the signal will have been configured, prior to the event, to take a definite action upon receiving it.
+No code is involved in starting the action.
+By contrast, running code *is* the action that the CPU performs following an interrupt.
+<br><br>
 Some kinds of signals, called "asymmetric events", can trigger the targeted actions actually faster than the CPU can execute even a single code instruction.
+Speed can make a difference, for example when responding protectively after a fault is detected.

+* A peripheral can do only the things its hardware is configured to do.
+<br><br>
+The CPU can choose among several different actions after receiving an interrupt, based on code in the ISR.
+Peripherals will perform the single action the code writer has set them up to do.
+<br><br>
-Through events, peripherals can communicate amongst themselves and initiate coordinated tasks without waiting for the CPU to tell them what to do.
+Peripherals can signal subsequent events of their own.
+I imagine that program writers can arrange Events in such a way that peripherals perform a sequence of tasks without requiring the CPU to tell them what to do.

-All of that, and one more thing.
+* One more thing.
 Events may require less code to set up, compared to interrupts and ISRs.

 ### Seeing Is Believing

 It is now hands-on-the-breadboard time.
-The following steps enable a switch *with almost no current passing through it* to drive current in another, different circuit, turning a light on and off.
+The following steps set up a switch that will have *almost no current* passing through it, using that switch to drive current through another, different circuit, turning a light on and off.

 **Step 1**: establish the switch as the signal's source.
 Connect: